DivyaKarade/CustomML/README.md

     streamlit run app.py
     ```

-## Python Libraries Used

-- scikit-learn
-- Streamlit
-- pandas
-- numpy
-- lazypredict
-- sweetviz

 ## Instructions for the Auto-Multi-ML Tool

+### Sidebar Menu
+- **Auto-Multi-ML Checkbox**: Enables the Auto-Multi-ML module for model comparison and selection.
+- **Upload .csv Files**: Upload data files for building models and making predictions.
+  - Example input files are available [here](https://github.com/DivyaKarade/Example-.csv-input-files--AIDrugApp-v1.2).

-### User Inputs
+### Step-by-Step Instructions

-- **Algorithm Selection**: Choose between regression and classification tasks.
+1. **Select Algorithm**: Choose between 'Classification' or 'Regression'.
-- **File Upload**: Upload a .csv file for training the model or for making predictions.
+2. **Upload Descriptor Data**: Upload a `.csv` file containing descriptor data (with target data for model building).
-- **Exploratory Data Analysis**: Optional EDA for uploaded and feature-engineered data.
+3. **Select Exploratory Data Analysis (EDA) Options**: Check the boxes for EDA on uploaded or feature-engineered data.
-- **Model Selection**: Choose your machine learning model from options such as Random Forest, Logistic Regression, Decision Tree, etc.
+4. **Build ML Model**: Evaluate multiple models and select the top-performing one for predictions from options such as Random Forest, Logistic Regression, Decision Tree, etc.
+5. **Upload New Data for Prediction**: Provide data excluding target values to predict using the selected model.
+6. **View and Download Results**: Results are displayed, and users can download predictions.

 ### Output